S0AndS0/100-days-of-code/rounds/_r000/034_git-hooks-on-push.md

 layout: post
 title: Git hooks on push
 date: 2020-05-31 11:39:12 -0700
-#date_updated:  # Optional and formatted like Sun May 31 11:39:12 PDT 2020 above
+#date_updated:  # Optional and formatted like 'date' above
 description: Bash script that runs Git hooks on push
 time_to_live: 1800
 ---